IGinX-THU/Parquet/README.md

-# Parquet-IginX
+# Parquet-IGinX

 This is a fork of Parquet-MR which contains the java implementation of the Parquet format.
-This fork is used by IginX to support the Parquet format.
+This fork is used by IGinX to support the Parquet format.

 ## License